mrsamlee/Egg-Fun/README.md

     or
     2)teleport player to impact location

-  -Includes a minigame/practice arena for egg teleport
+  -Includes commands to enter minigame arena for egg teleport practice

   -Descriptions for each command in the help menu